Temptation (2007 American game show): Broadcast history

 Temptation was based on the Australian series of the same name, itself a revival of Sale of the Century.
 The two pilots were filmed on the Australian set with the show's eventual mini-games in place; unlike the series, the pilots used the Australian sound effects and theme (the former based on the 1980s Sale sounds).

+Unlike the 2005 Australian revival, this new American iteration only allowed female contestants for the majority of the run as they were attempting to target the female demographic in tandem with the shopping elements of the show and specifically the retail merchandise offered from the Temptation website.
+Toward the middle of the second and final season, a small selection of male contestants were finally allowed to compete on Temptation; however, this was occasional and the contestant ratio was always two female contestants to one male contestant in such instances.
+The American version of Temptation was also notable for not making use of a studio audience, opting instead for a stock applause track in its place.

 Owned-and-operated stations of MyNetworkTV were among the stations carrying the show, as was the former WTBS Atlanta (currently known as Peachtree TV).
 MyNetworkTV aired two sneak preview episodes featuring American Idol alumni Mikalah Gordon, Justin Guarini, and Kimberly Caldwell on September 5, 2007 in prime time.
 These episodes were aired again on March 13 and 14, 2008.

 Before the series premiered, writers went on strike because FremantleMedia refused to recognize the Writers Guild of America as the writers' chosen labor representative.

 BUZZR aired reruns of Temptation as part of their Friday Night block from February 9 to April 20, 2018, and brought them back as a weeknight entry that fall.